 (vi) any other matter prescribed by the authority.

-(4) The Regulated Agent Security Programme or Ground Handling Service Providers Cargo Security Programme shall take into consideration the secure supply chain security process, which comprises management of applicable cargo and mail policies, procedures, and technology as stipulated by the authority to protect supply chain assets from acts of unlawful interference, theft, damage, or terrorism, and to prevent the introduction of contraband, human and unauthorised chemical biological radiological and nuclear weapons.
+(4) The Regulated Agent Security Programme or Ground Handling Service Providers Cargo Security Programme shall take into consideration the secure supply chain security process, where applicable which comprises management of applicable cargo and mail policies, procedures, and technology as stipulated by the authority to protect supply chain assets from acts of unlawful interference, theft, damage, or terrorism, and to prevent the introduction of contraband, human and unauthorised chemical biological radiological and nuclear weapons.

 (5) The Regulated Agent, Ground Handling Service Providers handling cargo and mail or aircraft operator shall keep a register of its account consignor including identity, address and the particulars of an agent authorized to carry out deliveries of cargo or mail on its behalf.